Is HHC Legal in Your State?

 Tennessee

 Hemp is not considered a prohibited substance in Tennessee, and all cannabinoid derivatives are considered legal as per the 2018 Farm Bill.
-No new regulations have been implemented to ban the sale of products containing HHC.
+However, state lawmakers recently passed a bill that bans chemically synthesized or altered cannabinoids derived from hemp, and it was signed into law in May 2025.
+This new law will take effect in 2026.

 Texas